severalnines/docs/installation.rst

 Data items are used by the ClusterControl controller recipe to configure SSH public key on database hosts, grants cmon database user and setting up CMON configuration file.
 We provide a helper script located under ``clustercontrol/files/default/s9s_helper.sh``.
 Please run this script prior to the deployment.

-Answer all the questions and at the end of the wizard, it will generate a data bag file called ``config.json`` and a set of command that you can use to create and upload the data bag.
+Answer all the questions and at the end of the wizard, it will generate a data bag file called ``config.json`` and a set of commands that you can use to create and upload the data bag.
 If you run the script for the first time, it will ask to re-upload the cookbook since it contains a newly generated SSH key:

 .. code-block:: bash